What is in this leaflet

 For pancreatic neuroendocrine tumours, the usual recommended dose is 37.5 mg taken once daily.

-Your doctor may change your dose during treatment.
+Your doctor may change your dose or dosing schedule during treatment.

 How to take it